MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Haskell/README.md

 ## [Haskell](https://www.haskell.org/)

-Haskell is a functional programming language which is:
+Haskell is a functional programming language that is:
 * strongly statically typed
 * purely functional (no side effects, everything is a function)
 * lazy evaluated (not eager)